WIPACrepo/user-management/docs/new_user.md

 # New User Registration

-New users should register through a link provided by their institution lead.
+New users should register at [https://user-management.icecube.aq/register](https://user-management.icecube.aq/register)

 Here is an example of the registration page: